slegras/EBAI2017/hands-on/hands-on.md

 ### Dataset description
 For this training, we will use two datasets:
 * a dataset produced by Myers et al [Pubmed](http://www.ncbi.nlm.nih.gov/pubmed/23818864) involved in the regulation of gene expression under anaerobic conditions in bacteria.
 We will focus on one factor: **FNR**.
 The advantage of this dataset is its small size, allowing real time execution of all steps of the dataset
-* a dataset of ChIP-seq peaks obtained in different mouse tissues for the p300 co-activator protein by Visel et al. [Pubmed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2745234/); we will use this dataset to illustrate downstream annotation of peaks using R tools
+* a dataset of ChIP-seq peaks obtained in different mouse tissues for the p300 co-activator protein by Visel et al. [Pubmed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2745234/); we will use this dataset to illustrate downstream annotation of peaks using R tools.

 ## Downloading ChIP-seq reads from NCBI <a name="download"></a>
 **Goal**: Identify the dataset corresponding to the studied article and retrieve the data (reads as FASTQ file) corresponding to one experiment and the control.